Computationally Efficient Learning of Statistical Manifolds: Algorithms for manifold learning and nearest neighbor searching

 \subsection{Manifold learning algorithms}

 }

 We now briefly describe the manifold learning algorithms used in the remainder of the paper.
 One feature shared by all algorithms discussed below is that they require \(K\) nearest neighbors to be found for all input points.
-In all implementations of manifold learning algorithms in Sections \ref{experiment} and \ref{smartmeter}, \(K\) is set to 20.
+In all implementations of manifold learning algorithms in \autoref{smartmeter}, \(K\) is set to 20 for comparison across different methods.
+Other parameters of the manifold learning algorithms, such as the intrinsic dimension of the manifold \citep{Denti2021-jl}, are also essential to the complexity of the data and the embeddings.
+For visualization purposes, the dimension \(d\) is set to 2 in this paper.

 \hypertarget{isomap}{